KiRorY/PythonWindows/README.md

 # Unofficial Python Installers for Windows

 For older Python versions in the *security* maintenance status, https://www.python.org/ officially releases only the source code and no installers.
 But what if you want an easy way to install these versions on Windows?
-Here, you can obtain unofficial Windows installers for security updates of Python 3.5 through 3.10.
+Here, you can obtain unofficial Windows installers for security updates of Python 3.5 and higher.

 For each Python version, this repository includes the following.